vanilla/vanilla/applications/dashboard/README.md

 ### Tasks

 #### Build - `npm run build`

 Compiles all theme assets using Grunt.
-SCSS stylesheets will be compiled to [`design/admin.css`](design/admin.css) and Javascripts will be concatenated and output to [`js/dashboard.js`](js/dashboard.js).
+SCSS stylesheets will be compiled to [`design/admin.css`](design/admin.css) and Javascript will be concatenated and output to [`js/dashboard.js`](js/dashboard.js).

 #### Watch - `npm run watch`

 Watches the assets for changes and runs the appropriate Grunt tasks.
-Also starts a Livereload server that will push the changes to your Vanilla installation automatically.
+Also starts a LiveReload server that will push the changes to your Vanilla installation automatically.
 To make use of this, you may want to install and use [LiveReload's browser extensions](http://livereload.com/extensions/).

----
-Copyright &copy; 2015 Vanilla Forums